 Multi-Locale Setup

-Leaf supports building your site in multiple languages.
-The default locale is served at the root URL, and other locales get their own subdirectory.
+Leaf builds your site in multiple languages.
+The default locale goes to the root URL; other locales get their own subdirectory (dist/fr/, dist/ar/, etc.).

 localization:

-locale: "en" # Default locale (builds to root)
+locale: "en" # Default locale (builds to dist/)

 supported_locales: